 It is normally expected that no more than one essay shall be submitted in any one of these areas (but with permission from the Degree Committee, up to two essays may be submitted in the same subject area, or one of the essays may be offered in an area not listed but related to history and philosophy of science).

-MPhil students are encouraged to explore a range of different topics, balancing them so that they are relevant to their interests while also spanning the subject of history, philosophy and sociology of science, technology and medicine.
+MPhil students are encouraged to explore a range of different topics, balancing them so that they are relevant to their interests while also spanning the subject of history and philosophy of science and medicine.

 Students are permitted to write their dissertation in the same general area as one of their essays.
 In such cases, the dissertation and essay have to address different questions, and the dissertation must give evidence of a substantial new research effort.